 The Student Aide position is one which allows a student to make a substantial contribution to the university to entering students and their parents/family members/guests.
 The position requires that an applicant display exceptional talents especially in creativity, responsibility, commitment and industry.
 The work of the Student Aide is multi-faceted and ranges from clerical functions to professional level tasks.
 Above all, the Student Aides must serve as role models displaying the highest level of values and positive behaviors for other students.
 It is often required that this position role model image be extended beyond "normal working hours."

 Student Aides are under contract for one year beginning in late February or early March.
 When hired in the spring semester, Student Aides should expect to spend an average of 5-10 hours per week in committee and staff meetings and putting together various aspects of the summer orientation program.
+The Student Aide Team will be required to attend a half weekend training session once hired on either March 1-3 or March 8-10.
 The school year activities extend throughout the entire fall semester August through December with duties concluding in late February or early March.
 During the non-summer orientation months, Student Aides will be engaged in various projects or tasks such as:

 EHS 120 - Student Aides are paired with faculty/staff members to teach EHS 120 (The University Experience Course).